mickaeltemporao/streamlit-workshop/README.md

-# streamlit-workshop
+# Streamlit Workshop

-Fast Prototyping with Streamlit
+## ... or how to quickly build ML prototypes in Python.

+Streamlit is an app framework